 Dry beans and legumes form the foundation of a survival diet.
 Beans contain protein, complex carbohydrates, and fiber.
 They are literally a powerhouse of nutrients.
 When beans are combined with a grain, such as rice, they provide your body with all the essential amino acids and form a complete protein.

 Beans are easy to prepare and require only soaking and cooking, along with a little salt, to make them edible.
 Sprouting beans increases some nutrients.
 A study on the effects of sprouting kidney beans demonstrated an increase in vitamin C of 81.56%, niacin 13.47%, riboflavin 11.2%, thiamin 6.63%, vitamin B6 2.02%, protein 1.7%, and folate 1.4%.

 Store a variety of beans to diversify the diet and the nutrients.
-In addition to being a good source of calories, protein and fiber, each type of bean have unique vitamins and minerals.
+In addition to being a good source of calories, protein, and fiber, each type of bean has unique vitamins and minerals.